OWOX/brainy-tree/README.md

 - The `data` property specifies the model of a tree node
 - The attribute `[toggle]` can be used to toggle a node
 - State management methods making easy opening branches
-- Numeric ID system based on depth and children count
+- Tree node ID system based on depth and children count